uwmadison-chm/psychopy-maia-learning-task/README.md

 # Reinforcement Learning task

-Task originally described in [Harrison et al. (2016) A Neurocomputational Account of How Inflammation Enhances Sensitivity to Punishments Versus Rewards.](https://dx.doi.org/10.1016%2Fj.biopsych.2015.07.018)
+Task originally described in [Harrison et al. (2016) A Neurocomputational Account of How Inflammation Enhances Sensitivity to Punishments Versus Rewards.](https://dx.doi.org/10.1016%2Fj.biopsych.2015.07.018).

-Psychopy Builder version of task ported from original Matlab by Dan Fitch <dfitch@wisc.edu>
+Psychopy Builder version of task ported from original Matlab by Dan Fitch <dfitch@wisc.edu>.

+# Features

+* Psuedorandom seeding based on participant and session number

 # TODO

-* Feedback circle
-* Feedback screen
 * Button box?
+Go/no go and feedback changes?
+(Display circle at keypress?
+"The choice was then circled in red and the outcome displayed on the screen after a 4-second delay.")
-* Sim how?
+* Sim version?
-* Pseudorandom seeding, and loading an order like MST
+* Analysis: Do I need to worry about the Bayesian stuff, or the reinforcement-learning model they did?
+They provided no analysis code to us.
-* Multi sessions to prevent overlap of symbols
+* Multiple sessions, do we try to prevent overlap of symbols?
+Sim is separate stimuli pool...
+We have 24 total stimuli.
+* What about Kannadigas or people who can read the script?
+There's 44 million native speakers...

 ## Differences from original task

-Runs of non-default length still use intended 80% predictability, instead of skewing more toward completely random the shorter the trials and toward 100% the longer the session goes.
+* BUGFIX: Runs of non-default length still use intended 80% predictability, instead of skewing more toward completely random the shorter the trials and toward 100% the longer the session goes.
+(In the shorter simulation runs, the Matlab task is more random than intended.)

 ## Credits